PrestaShop/prestashop-specs/Localization-Currencies-List-Add-Edit.md

 The 1rst improvements features of the Page Add Currency and Edit Currency in Page Currencies of Localization Category allow:

- - Add an official new currency with the CLDR or create a custom currency.
+ - Add an official new currency from the CLDR or create a custom currency.
  - Edit a currency (this is new in 1.7)

 Add/Edit currency inputs: